Erutan409/Arduino-Relay-Library/README.md

 # Arduino-Relay-Library

-A way to simplify controllinga relay module board.
+A way to simplify controlling a relay module board.

 Example: